Iveagh House / The Iveagh Hostel – Since 1905

 Several men who became well known literary figures stayed in the Hostel, including novelist Liam O’Flaherty and the poet Patrick Kavanagh.
 O’Flaherty was invalided out of the army in 1917 suffering from shell shock and stayed in the Hostel on his return to Dublin.
 Patrick Kavanagh makes no reference to the Hostel in his works but he stayed there after his arrival in Dublin from Monaghan in 1939 and had a high opinion of the place.
 Val Vousden, popular poet, playwright and a regular broadcaster in the early days of Radio Eireann, lived for a long period in the Hostel, making no secret of the fact.

-In the early 1940’s disquiet was expressed from time to time among the trustees about falling receipts at the Hostel and special efforts were called for to encourage permanent lodgers by increased attention to their welfare.
-However, little physical change occured in the hostel until the 1950’s.
+In the early 1940s disquiet was expressed from time to time among the Trustees about falling receipts at the Hostel and special efforts were called for to encourage permanent lodgers by increased attention to their welfare.
+However, little physical change occurred in the Hostel until the 1950s.
 The Hostel was then running at a considerable financial loss but a sustained programme of improvements was nevertheless carried out.
 In 1954 steam boilers were converted to oil fuel, permitting central heating of the cubicle floors as well as improved washing facilities.
 In 1956 the entire building was repainted and the public rooms redecorated; in 1957 the second and fourth cubicle floors were completely redecorated and the electric wiring in the building entirely renewed in 1958.
 By 1960 the Hostel was charging 3/3 per cubicle per night or 16/3 per week.

-There was a noticable improvement in the level of use in the 60’s associated with economic prosperity and increased employment for labourers in the city, as well as the improved hostel facilities which attracted residents.
+There was a noticeable improvement in the level of use in the 60s associated with economic prosperity and increased employment for labourers in the city, as well as the improved hostel facilities which attracted residents.
 Demand at the Hostel was in the right direction but receipts still did not cover the expenses of the enormous building.
-In 1969 the cubicles on the frist floor were refurbished, reducing the number from 127 – 117.
+In 1969 the cubicles on the first floor were refurbished, reducing the number from 127 – 117.
 Differential charges were then introduced.

 A declining number of lodgers in the 70’s combined with inflation and rapidly rising costs seriously worsened the financial situation of the Hostel.
-Heavy deficits were incurred, which would have been unmanagable without Corporation and Government grants.
-Financial support from various arms of Government were first received in 1975.
-Although the Hostel could not be run on an economic basis the trust felt a strong responsibility to the remaining body of residents and obliged to keep the hostel running.
+Heavy deficits were incurred, which would have been unmanageable without Corporation and Government grants.
+Financial support from various arms of Government was first received in 1975.
+Although the Hostel could not be run on an economic basis the Trust felt a strong responsibility to the remaining body of residents and obliged to keep the Hostel running.
 Demand was far from capacity levels but nevertheless not insignificant.
-In the early 1980’s well over 100,000 beds were let in the course of a year.
+In the early 1980s well over 100,000 beds were let in the course of a year.